sheeraz-prog/CodeSoft-Machine-Learning/README.md

-# Data Science Projects
+# Machine Learning Internship Projects

-Welcome to my Data Science portfolio!
+Welcome to my Machine Learning and Data Science portfolio!
 Below are some of the projects I've worked on:

 ## 1. Credit Card Fraud Detection